How to Take Care of Acrylic Nails? – Discover 11 Pro Tips

 Getting a nasty nail infection after getting acrylics is more common than you think.
 Fortunately, it is very simple to avoid such a situation.

-Pro Tip: Dip a cotton swab in antibacterial liquid or alcohol and gently rub it under your acrylics before bedtime.
+Dip a cotton swab in an antibacterial liquid or alcohol and gently rub it under your acrylics before bedtime.

 8. Acetone is a Big no-no

-Now that you have your perfect nails, you might want to paint them all the colors of the rainbow but make sure you use an acetone-free nail polish remover.
+Now that you have your perfect nails, you might want to paint them all the colors of the rainbow but make sure you use an acetone-free nail polish remover every time you wish to remove your old nail paint.

 This is important to ensure the longevity and aesthetics of your acrylic nail.
 Acetone reacts with acrylics and can leave unsightly pits on your nails.